grihabor/biopython/doc/Tutorial/chapter_blast.rst

     ...             print(hsp.match[0:75] + '...')
     ...             print(hsp.sbjct[0:75] + '...')

-If you also read the section \ `3 <#sec:parsing-blast>`__ on parsing BLAST XML output, you’ll notice that the above code is identical to what is found in that section.
+If you also read the section [sec:parsing-blast] on parsing BLAST XML output, you’ll notice that the above code is identical to what is found in that section.
 Once you parse something into a record class you can deal with it independent of the format of the original BLAST info you were parsing.
 Pretty snazzy!

 Sure, parsing one record is great, but I’ve got a BLAST file with tons of records – how can I parse them all?
 Well, fear not, the answer lies